JorisPianezze/mesonh_beta_test_guide/docs/source/documentation/technical_tips/git_phasing.rst

 .. warning::

   What really happens then?
-Do you add the last development to your branch - like a merge?
+Do you add the last developments to your branch - like a merge?